App ecosystem trends and challenges that will shape the 2026 marketplace

 Flink quantifies the LTV of each segment based on:

-This helps them identify “high potential customers”—users worth retention investment.
+This helps them identify high-potential customers who justify focused retention investment.
 The shift from demographic to behavioral profiling came up repeatedly throughout the conference.
-Demographics remain relevant, but they’re table stakes.
-The competitive advantage lies in understanding why users behave as they do and predicting their next action.
+Demographics remain relevant, but they are baseline inputs.

 Several presentations highlighted ongoing user acquisition cost challenges in thin-margin businesses.
 HelloFresh noted acquisition as central to their business model.
 Gaming companies discussed app store optimization and creative strategies extensively.